tlsnotary/docs-mdbook/src/faq.md

 One may wonder why the `Prover` can not simply generate a proof of the TLS connection locally without the help of another party.

 This is not possible because of the way TLS is designed.
 Specifically, TLS utilizes symmetric-key cryptography with message authentication codes (MACs).
 As a consequence the TLS client, i.e. the `Prover`, knows the secret key the `Server` uses to authenticate data and can trivially generate fake transcripts locally.
-Introducing another party into the connection mitigates this problem.
+Introducing another party into the connection mitigates this problem by removing unilateral access to the secret key from the `Prover`.

 ### How exactly does a Verifier participate in the TLS connection? { #faq3 }